 First, know that you don’t have to solve it or have a plan in place right at that very second.
 It’s okay to digest their concerns, and then ask questions—even if you need to call back a few days later or email them after you get home.
 You can ask for additional testing.
 Ask what will happen if you don’t do what they suggest.
 Ask for another consultation with a second doctor to see if they agree.

-TIP: Just because a child is low on the growth curve does not mean that they need “fattening up”.
-If a health care provider says that, probe deeper.
+Just because a child is low on the growth curve does not mean that they need “fattening up”.
+If a health care provider says that a child needs to gain weight, probe deeper.
+Ask if you can check in at the next appointment.
+Ask what will happen if you don’t do what they recommend.

 For More on Growth Chart Percentages and BMI